Austin, Texas: Higher education

 Austin is home to the University of Texas at Austin, the flagship institution of the University of Texas System with over 40,000 undergraduate students and 11,000 graduate students.

-Other institutions of higher learning in Austin include St. Edward's University, Huston–Tillotson University, Austin Community College, Concordia University, the Seminary of the Southwest, Texas Health and Science University, University of St. Augustine for Health Sciences, Austin Graduate School of Theology, Austin Presbyterian Theological Seminary, Virginia College's Austin Campus, The Art Institute of Austin, Southern Careers Institute of Austin, Austin Conservatory and branch campuses of Case Western Reserve University and Park University.
+Other institutions of higher learning in Austin include St. Edward's University, Huston–Tillotson University, Austin Community College, Concordia University, the Seminary of the Southwest, Texas Health and Science University, University of St. Augustine for Health Sciences, Austin Graduate School of Theology, Austin Presbyterian Theological Seminary, Virginia College's Austin Campus, Auguste Escoffier School of Culinary Arts' Austin Campus, The Art Institute of Austin, Southern Careers Institute of Austin, Austin Conservatory and branch campuses of Case Western Reserve University and Park University.

 The University of Texas System and Texas State University System are headquartered in downtown Austin.

 Public primary and secondary education

 Approximately half of the city by area is served by the Austin Independent School District.
 This district includes notable schools such as the magnet Liberal Arts and Science Academy High School of Austin, Texas (LASA), which, by test scores, has consistently been within the top thirty high schools in the nation, as well as The Ann Richards School for Young Women Leaders.
 The remaining portion of Austin is served by adjoining school districts, including Round Rock ISD, Pflugerville ISD, Leander ISD, Manor ISD, Del Valle ISD, Lake Travis ISD, Hays ISD, and Eanes ISD.

+The Austin metropolitan area includes 27 charter school systems.
+University of Texas Elementary School is in the city.

+There are two state-operated schools for children with disabilities: Texas School for the Blind and Visually Impaired and Texas School for the Deaf.
+Texas Blind, Deaf, and Orphan School, in the segregation era, had black deaf and blind students.

-Private and alternative education
+Private education

-The Austin metropolitan area is also served by 27 charter school districts and over 100 private schools.
-Austin has a large network of private and alternative education institutions for children in PreK–12th grade exists.
+The Austin metropolitan area includes over 100 private schools.
 Austin is also home to several child developmental institutions.